h4tum/writeups/dhm-2024/pwn/CO-OP_Box/README.md

 The `R0` component will then do much of the initialization and map the `R3` and shared data into the `R3` process.
 Afterwards, the `R3` component will call the device's `Construct` routine to finish initialization.

-For the PoC, the `R3` and shared `PCI` data is of interest.
+For the PoC, the `R3` and shared PCI data is of interest.
 The **dev**ice **ins**tance data corresponds to `PDMDEVINSR3`, the instance data for the `virtio-net` device corresponds to `VIRTIONET` and contains the bitmap to which we have a relative write.
-Finally, the device is connected via a virtual `PCI` and its shared data corresponds to an instance of `PDMPCIDEV`.
+Finally, the device is connected via a virtual PCI and its shared data corresponds to an instance of `PDMPCIDEV`.

-As such, the data we can consistenly access with the vulnerability is the shared instance data, default critical section and the shared PCI device data (`PDMPCIDEV`)
+As such, the data we can consistently access with the vulnerability is the shared instance data, default critical section and the shared PCI device data.

 ### Getting a leak primitive

-`PCI` devices have a configuration space that can be read from and written to.
+PCI devices have a configuration space that can be read from and written to.
 If one can somehow modify the pointer from where data is read, we could abuse it to read data and leak pointers.
 In the implementation of the config space read, an indirect call using the `pfnConfigRead` field of the `PCMPCIDEV` structure is performed.

 For `virtio-net` this field is set to `virtioR3PciConfigRead`, which is inside the `VBoxDD` library.
 Let's look at what the PCI config read implementation does (`virtioR3PciConfigRead` in `VBox/Devices/VirtIO/VirtioCore.cpp`):